IDSIA/sacred/docs/configuration.rst

     @ex.config
     def my_config():
+        # some integer
         a = 10

+        # a dictionary
         foo = {
             'a_squared': a**2,
             'bar': 'my_string%d' % a
         }
         if a > 8:
+            # cool: a dynamic entry
             e = a/2

     @ex.main